-Everyone knows providing care for someone is a thankless, rewarding, tiresome, uplifting, roller coaster that is filled with many twists and turns along the way.
-Fortunately, for those who experience caregiving in some way, shape or form, there are many books available to read about various elements of the process.
-Whether you are providing direct care or someone who knows a caregiver, there are books on the topic for you.
-Here are five books that provide a prospective into the world of caregiving.
+Everyone knows providing care for someone is a thankless, rewarding, tiresome, uplifting, roller coaster – filled with many twists and turns along the way.
+Fortunately, for those who experience caregiving in some way, many books for caregivers exist to inform and assist you with various elements of the process.
+Whether you are providing direct care or someone who knows a caregiver, there are so many helpful books on the topic of caregiving to guide you.
+Here are five books that provide insight and perspective into the world of caregiving.

 By Maryann Schacht, Psychotherapist

 A survival guide and road map to the caregiver role.
-Schacht chronicles her own experience caring for her terminally ill husband and candidly exploring how terminalillness affects personal relationships.
-This book entails simple steps and exercises to manage pain, consolidating one’s emotional as well as physical resources, and stay true to one’s bonds despite the perilous journey ahead.
+Schacht chronicles her own experience caring for her terminally ill husband and candidly exploring how terminal illness affects personal relationships.
+This book for caregivers entails simple steps and exercises to manage pain, consolidating one’s emotional as well as physical resources, and stay true to one’s bonds despite the perilous journey ahead.
 A highly recommended primer, written especially for caregivers but filled with crucial wisdom for anyone confronting the protracted loss of a loved one.

 By Greg Barg

-This book clearly defines your vital role in developing your loved one’s care plan teaching you to deal successfully with managed care organizations, home health services, and arms you with the knowledge and skills you need for deciding if your loved one’s care is appropriate, if your doctor is the right one, if something more is needed.
+This book clearly defines your vital role in developing your loved one’s care plan.
+It teaches you how to deal successfully with managed care organizations or home health services, and arms you with the knowledge and skills you need.
+The book covers topics such as deciding if your loved one’s care is appropriate, if your doctor is the right one or if something more is needed.
 From wills and powers-of-attorney, to practical tips for dealing with disabilities, to long term care options, to battling stress and depression – this book provides a simplified guide to the caregiver process.